12 Best Beaches in Gloucester, MA

 Beautiful beaches grace the coast of Gloucester, Massachusetts, and you'll want to visit each of them.
-From small, secluded charmers with silky soft sand to large, pebbly wonders boasting impressive views and kaleidoscopic sunsets, they truly have it all.
+From small, secluded charmers with silky soft sand to large, pebbly wonders boasting impressive views and kaleidoscopic sunsets, Gloucester's best beaches truly have it all.

 Set comfortably on the captivatingly gorgeous Cape Ann, Gloucester's diverse beaches are easy to enjoy no matter the season.
 They're also a big draw for Bostonian weekenders looking to soak up the sun and fresh sea air in a charming atmosphere.
-So, expect to share the sand.
+So, expect to share the sand, especially if you're visiting on a summer weekend.

 If you're looking to swim, it's best to visit during summer, or at least between Memorial and Labor Days.
 That's when the lifeguards come on duty, and the water temperatures become a bit less frigid.
-It's also when the ice-cream trucks reopen.
+It's also when the ice-cream trucks reopen, and who says "no" to an ice cream at the shore?

-Pack a picnic, ready your beach umbrella, and don your swimsuit.
-It's time to enjoy the best beaches in Gloucester.
+Pack a picnic, ready your beach umbrella, don your swimsuit, and choose the perfect place to visit with our list of the best beaches in Gloucester.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.